What is it?

-We know artists are struggling to share their music due to COVID-19 (stations are not accepting CDs), there is no cheap distribution system (commercial alternatives cost $500+) and we want to reduce the environmental impact of mailing content.
-As such, we have teamed up with almost all the national and provincial associations to offer this great opportunity to all musicians in Canada.
+We know artists are struggling to share their music even 2 years after COVID-19 (most stations are not accepting CDs), there is no cheap distribution system (commercial alternatives cost $500+) and we want to reduce the environmental impact of mailing content.
+As such, we have teamed up with a handful of the national and provincial associations to offer this great opportunity to all musicians in Canada.

-The NCRA / ANREC recognizes the need to support under-represented artists and musicians and has introduced self-identification to help with discoverability:
+The NCRA / ANREC recognizes the need to support under-represented artists and musicians and has introduced self-identification to help with discoverability, as of right now there are: 1,450 QueerCon, 3,808 FemCon, 1,143 IndigenousCon, 498 FrancoCon, 1,012 BlackCon, ALL self identified uploads and made to increase discoverability.

 Artists may choose to self-identify for discoverability or drill down into all the sub and hyper genres for unique music styles.
 The CRTC requires radio to use a set of music and spoken word content categories as a way for programmers to highlight local content and musicians.
 Our sector faces challenges including the geography, loss of live venues and the drastic loss of the local print publications which were key to seeking out our new music and features of artists.
 The internet improves reach but not locality.
 Local and diverse content can get lost in the vastness of the internet, especially related to music – moving us to support under-represented artists in this fashion.